 In short, no. However, the two platforms share a lot of similarities.
 Both SharePoint and Teams are described as collaboration platforms, and each system can be used to store and share files – so it’s not surprising that some people are confused about what to use and when in their day-to-day job.

 The differences appear in their core focus areas.
 Whilst SharePoint leans closer towards secure document management, information sharing, and content management to build team sites, Microsoft Teams is more focussed on chat and video calling.

 Now that we know a little more about SharePoint vs Teams, and which versions of SharePoint are discontinued, let’s return to our original question: is Sharepoint old technology and becoming obsolete?

 Here are 3 reasons why we think it is:

 Why SharePoint is an old technology

 1. The UI is old-fashioned and static

 Remember what Laurence Hart said about SharePoint being built for IT?
 This also means it was never designed to be customised by the end-user.
 So whilst the user interface (UI) is practical, it’s not modern or tailored to business needs.

 Businesses who want to create a visually appealing site need to hire specialist SharePoint Designers, who command an average salary of £57,500/$80,000.
 Modern intranets like Claromentis, on the other hand, include next-gen intranet design tools as standard, making it easy for teams to create dynamic document management and collaboration areas with little effort.

 (Page created using Claromentis intranet design tools)

 2. SharePoint is lacking in essential features

-Another reason why SharePoint is starting to show signs of aging is that it doesn’t provide all the essential intranet features you’d expect, unless you choose to pay for the most expensive package.
-For example, social tools and advanced search are only available for enterprise users, despite these features being a staple of intranet software.
+Another reason why SharePoint is starting to show signs of ageing is that it doesn’t provide all the essential intranet features you’d expect, unless you choose to pay for the most expensive package.
+For example, social tools and advanced search are only available for enterprise users, despite these features being a staple of online intranet software.
 No business wants to be paying for add-ons or extras that should be included as standard.